mitchell-reynolds/mitchell-reynolds.github.io/about.md

 I practice [Taking Control](https://www.humanetech.com/take-control) of and reducing my reliance on technology & media.
-Therefore, you should expect a longer than normal response time.
+Therefore, you should anticipate a longer than normal response time.